McCloudS/bazarr-openai-whisperbridge/README.md

 # bazarr-openai-whisperbridge
-A bridge to user Bazarr's Whisper provider with OpenAI formatted providers
+A bridge to use Bazarr's Whisper provider with OpenAI formatted providers.

 ### How to use:
 Configure in Bazarr the same as a regular Whisper provider.